maxaragon/synthetic-clear-sky/README.md

 # Synthetic Clear-Sky Generation

-**Automatic clear-sky synthesis for ANY all-sky camera** using the Chauvin et al. (2015) photometric model with intelligent projection detection, per-channel RGB fitting, and constrained optimization.
+**Automatic clear-sky synthesis for all-sky cameras** using the Chauvin et al. (2015) photometric model with projection detection, per-channel RGB fitting, and optimization.

 ## Overview